Skip to content

 An electric or gas-powered hedge trimmer helps you clean up bushes, small tree branches, and other light plant growth, giving your clients tidy and attractive greenery.

-Hedge trimmers are meant for light use, but they’ll start to feel heavy after extended use.
+Hedge trimmers aren’t the heaviest equipment, but they’ll start to feel heavy after extended use.
 Get a hedge trimmer that’s comfortable to hold and as lightweight as possible.

 Cost: $50–200+